I. MEDIA REGISTRATION ELIGIBILITY REQUIREMENTS click to expand

 Online Media / New Mediaclick to expand

-Online publications that meet the criteria below are eligible to register three representatives:
+Online publications that meet the criteria below are eligible to register up to three representatives:

-- The site and its content must be overseen by an editorial board.
+3. The site and its content must be governed by an editorial board.

-- If the website is sponsored, it must be sponsored by more than one entity; all sponsors must be clearly identified as such on the Website.
+5. If the website is sponsored, it must be sponsored by more than one entity.
+All sponsors must be clearly identified as such on the website.

 Newslettersclick to expand

 Newsletters that are widely published and publicly available, and primarily cover news within the field of hematology, are eligible to register one journalist.
 Investment newsletters are not eligible for media registration.
-Representatives must submit two issues of the newsletter, each containing at least one bylined medical/health/science article, and coverage from the previous year’s meeting (if applicable).
+Representatives must submit two issues of the newsletter, each containing at least one bylined medical/health/science article and coverage from the previous year’s meeting (if applicable).
 Editorial freedom from funding sources is a prerequisite for registration and subject to review by EHA.
-(Single-sponsored newsletters are not eligible.)
+(Single-sponsored newsletters are not eligible for media registration.)

 Freelance Journalistsclick to expand